annieeng17/makeup/README.md

 ## TODOs

-- Everytime you click the next button, it detects a different feature of your face and generates/recommends a color
+- Everytime you click the next button, it detects a different feature of your face and generates/recommends a color.
+Theres a timer of 1 second on each next and back button clicked, so the program won't crash if the user tries to spam a button.

 - Has to switch between openCV and tkinter somehow...
+Done

-- Use tkinter to make an intro page/ other pages displaying the facial features
+- Use tkinter to make an intro page/ other pages displaying the facial features.
+Done
-- highlighter and contour make it in triangles
+- highlighter and contour make it in triangles.
+Done

 - find average color within the center (4 points) of the rectangle and ellipse